flow-hydraulics/flow-wallet-api/README.md

-# Flow Wallet Service v0.3.1
+# Flow Wallet Api v0.3.1

 A custodial wallet service for tokens on the Flow blockchain.